Fallen10112/lssdscanner/content/default/issues/2021-05-02-robbery-followed-by-a-murder.md

 ---
 Units responding: 229T1; 222K; 220G6; D4A3; D4A4

 Summary: A Robbery was reported down by Little Seoul, which was followed by a self-defense situation.
-Deputies responded to the 9-1-1 call and began their investigation, leading to the arrest of one robber for Robbery and Attempted Murder.
+Deputies responded to the 9-1-1 call and began their investigation, leading to the arrest of one suspect for Robbery and Attempted Murder.